luciusmagn/lambdas-and-logos/book.typ

     in smaller ++ equal ++ bigger
 ```

-The somewhat weird `!!` operator just does list indexing, `elements !!
+The somewhat weird `!!` operator performs list indexing;
+`elements !!
 2` would retrieve the third element of the list `elements`.

 Haskell is a very, very powerful language.
 It is perhaps the one pure functional programming lanuage
 that can be widely applied in practice.
 This means that we can express ideas fairly elegantly in it,
 because it gives us a lot of tools to our disposal.

-On the other hand, learning Haskell takes a bit longer, and requires a bit of a paradigm shift if you
+However, learning Haskell takes longer and requires a paradigm shift if you're coming from imperative languages.
-are coming from languages where the imperative approach reigns supreme.
-The idea of functional programming
-is powerful enough that mainstream languages are now adopting its wisdom.
-However, they are largely impure,
+The idea of functional programming is powerful enough that mainstream languages are now adopting its wisdom.
-usually because they allow mutability#footnote[
+However, they are largely impure, usually because they allow mutability#footnote[
     For functional programming, the biggest issue mutating values from the outside,
     that is, whatever what violates referential transparency -- a situation where we
     can replace a function call with the result of said function call and the behavior of the program will not chagne
 ] or make no effort to limit side-effects#footnote[
     Side-effects are once again a problem for referential transparency, and also the predictability of
     a program's execution.
 Haskell has solved the issue of side-effects with Monadic IO, where the
 ].
-This is something the languages question do because functional programming is not the primary priority.
+This is because functional programming is not their primary priority.

 Here is a similar quicksort written in Rust: